makersacademy/chitter-challenge/README.md

 - `rubocop` to check for code styling issues

+- `brew install postgres` to install PostgreSQL

+  - `psql` to launch postgresql

+  - `create database chitter` to create the production database

+  - `create database chitter_test` to create the test database

+  - `\q' to exit psql

 - `rerun 'rackup'` to launch the web server

 - navigate to `http://localhost:9292/` to run the application in a web browser